-- Be sure to list the approximate number of hours spent on each type of CME activity
+- List the approximate number of hours spent on each type of CME activity.

 - Maintain CME records for at least 1 full license cycle (3 years) after the cycle in which credits were earned.

 CME Reporting Cycle

 To renew a medical license, physicians must attest to compliance with state CME requirements.
-Licensees are required by law to renew their licenses every 3 years.
-The next renewal deadline is July 31, 2023 (deadline extended through August 31, 2023).
-The Illinois Department of Financial and Professional Regulation automatically will forward a notice regarding renewal to each physician prior to the license expiration.
+Licensees are required by law to renew their licenses every three years.
+The next renewal deadline is July 31, 2026.
+The IDFPR will automatically forward a notice regarding renewal to each physician prior to the license expiration.
 The Department will conduct random audits of physicians for compliance with the CME requirements.
-The CME Requirements should be from August 1, 2020 to July 31, 2023.

 For the 2026 renewal, a licensee will be required to complete 150 hours of continuing medical education (CME).
 Applicants renewing their medical license for the first time following issuance of a license are not required to complete the 150 hours of CME.